 I don’t know about you but I listen to music a lot.
 I just love how music makes me feel good even when I’m not in a good mood.

 There are many different kinds of music that can give us different kinds of emotions.
-But is music effects only our mood or can it also effect our physical performance?
+But does music affect only our mood or can it also affect our physical performance?

 In other words, can music improve athletic performance based on science?
 Let’s find out the answer in this article.